steffitan23/cubstart-website/static/media/hw3.4c6c1b784b693e9a6da8.md

 We have already created an empty unordered list for you with the id "tasks", as well as the submit and clear buttons.

 _Fill in the blank for the input element.
-Make the type "text" and the id "task-name"._
+Make the type "text" and the id "input-task"._

 ```html
 <!-- Part 4: -->